bcgov/devops-platform-workshops/101-lab/content/08_persistent_storage.md

   ```oc:cli
   oc -n [-dev] scale deployment/mongodb-[username] --replicas=0
   ```
-- Create a new PVC as `netapp-file-standard', set the type to RWX and name it `mongodb-[username]-file-rwx`
+- Create a new PVC as `netapp-file-standard`, set the type to RWX and name it `mongodb-[username]-file-rwx`
 <kbd>![](./images/06_persistent_storage_09.png)</kbd>

 - Remove the previous storage volume and add your new `mongodb-[username]-file-rwx` storage, mounting at `/var/lib/mongodb/data`